ctc-oss/daffodil-vscode/src/language/README.md

 ##### Testing

 `src/tests/suite/language/items.test.ts` contains unit-style checks that assert which items should be available in certain contexts -- useful to confirm the expected behavior of completion providers.

+#### Individual File Deep-Dives

+##### src/language/dfdl.ts

+The central registration file for all DFDL language features.
+It is executed during extension activation and registers the completion and hover providers with VS Code.

+It imports provider modules (element, attribute, attributeValue, closeElement, attributeHover, etc.) and registers them with appropriate trigger characters (e.g., `<`, `:`, `"`, `=`, `/`, `whitespace`).

+It does not perform completion logic itself — rather it wires VS Code events to the exported provider objects / functions in the provider modules.

+When VS Code triggers a provider callback for the DFDL language, the registered provider function from the corresponding module is invoked.

+This file is the “entry point” for Language features.
+If you want to change triggers or add another provider, this is the place to update.

 ### TDML